balder-dev/balder/doc/source/basics/fixtures.rst

 Like you saw in the earlier sections, it is due to two important characteristics, when and how a fixture will be executed - the **execution-level**, which is defined at the fixture decorator and the **definition-scope**, which is defined over the location the fixture is placed in.
-But how does balder order the fixtures that are within the same **execution-level**?
+But how does Balder order the fixtures that are within the same **execution-level**?

-First of all, balder creates a outer ordering by its **definition-scope**.
+First of all, Balder creates a outer ordering by its **definition-scope**.
 Before the scenario-scoped-fixtures (defined within a :class:`Scenario <Scenario>` class) will be executed, the setup-scoped-fixtures (defined in the :class:`Setup <Setup>` class) will run.
 Global-fixtures (defined in the global ``balderglob.py`` file) will be executed before them both.
 With this mechanism we have a basic ordering, but the order for fixture with the same **definition-scope** (and of course the same **execution-level**) is still undefined.
-For this balder provides the ability of chaining fixtures with each other.
+For this Balder provides the ability of chaining fixtures with each other.

 Take a look at the following example: